SAP-samples/btp-build-resilient-apps/12-SetupANS/README.md

 * *Application Events* - get notifications when app stopped, crash, process crash, etc.
 * *Multitarget Application Evetns* - get notification when the deployment or removal of a specific multitarget application has been initiated

+>Note, add Alert Notification entitlement, in case it is missing in subaccount.
+Steps are described in ["Configure BTP Environment"](https://github.com/SAP-samples/s4hana-btp-extension-devops/tree/mission/03-PrepareBTP) card.

 1. Create Alert Notification Service instance
    - Go to Service Marketplace and create new instance
     ![ANS service instance](images/ans02.png)